And Now, I Can't Breathe...

 Chronic exhaustion became another resident in my body.
 I had to make some changes.
 If I was going to entertain the thought of a biologic down the road, living alone in the mountains, cleaning up other people's germs wasn't gonna cut it.
 I also felt that I shouldn't give up my life for a job, no matter how much I loved it.

-I go visit the mountains occasionally, & I've been fishing more in the first 4 months of 2018 than the last 2 years. (taking my time walking) and I'm planting a garden (albeit slowly).
+I go to visit the mountains occasionally.
+I've been fishing more in the first 4 months of 2018 than the last 2 years.
+I'm taking my time walking and I'm planting a garden (albeit slowly).
 But my friends always ask if I'm better yet.
-I look them in the eye, and I say (gently) that I will NEVER be "better" at least as far as cured.
+I look them in the eye, and I say (gently) that I will never be "better" at least as far as cured.
 I may, at some point take a drug that will alleviate my symptoms, but this illness will never go away.

 Because I break out all the time, I have found that using an "allergy" type analogy works for me in explaining what's going on.
-I ask if they've ever had hives, or an allergic reaction, and I tell them that my inflammation is like giant hives.
-I tell them that because my immune system thinks my good parts (lungs, skin, eyes) are REALLY just BAD…my body's system attacks them.
-Even though they weren’t doing anything bad.
-So basically, all the room in my lungs is taken up by giant hives…
+I ask if they've ever had hives or an allergic reaction, and I tell them that my inflammation is like giant hives.
+I tell them that because my immune system thinks my good parts are really just bad.
+My body's system attacks them.
+So basically, all the room in my lungs is taken up by giant hives.

-I hide that I'm struggling to breathe, I fight every day to retain some of ME.
-I’m beginning to feel pain, in my shoulders-I hold them straight up.
-I'm feeling the ache in my knees-I step with confidence that is wavering.
-The burning on my torso is like fire-but my back is straight, stomach sucked in.
-My broken neck won't turn, but I keep my head high…
+I hide that I'm struggling to breathe, I fight every day to retain some of version of myself.
+When I begin to feel pain in my shoulders, I hold them straight up.
+When I'm feeling the ache in my knees, I step with confidence that is unwavering.
+The burning on my torso is like fire, but my back is straight and the stomach is sucked in.
+My broken neck won't turn, but I keep my head high.